ycariaco/ycariaco.github.io/_pages/placenta.md

     <figcaption>Figure 3.
 Maternal exposures can produce compensatory or maladaptive placental responses.</figcaption>
   </figure>

-  <h2>The vascular tree of the placenta</h2>
+  <h2>The Vascular Tree: Engineering the Exchange</h2>

-  <p>The placenta is highly vascularized.
-In the human placenta, tree-like chorionic villi contain fetal blood vessels and are surrounded by maternal blood.
-This arrangement allows maternal and fetal blood to come into close contact while remaining physically separated by placental tissue.
-Efficient exchange depends on proper vascular development, trophoblast function, and blood flow on both sides of the maternal–fetal interface.</p>
+  <p>The placenta operates like a tree of life.
+Its dense canopy of fetal capillaries, organized into tree-like chorionic villi, sits directly within pools of maternal blood.
+This intricate vascularization allows maternal and fetal blood to come into incredibly close contact to swap oxygen and nutrients without ever truly mixing.</p>

-  <p>Early in pregnancy, maternal spiral arteries must remodel from narrow, high-resistance vessels into wider, low-resistance channels that can deliver blood to the placenta.
-At the same time, the placenta develops a dense fetal vascular network within the villous tree.
-When these vascular programs are disrupted, oxygen and nutrient delivery can be compromised, increasing the risk of poor fetal growth and placental dysfunction.</p>
+  <p>A successful pregnancy requires an extraordinary vascular remodeling process: maternal spiral arteries must transform from narrow, high-resistance vessels into wide, low-resistance channels to flood the tissue canopy with blood.
+When these vascular blueprints are disrupted, the resulting flow resistance starves the fetus, sparking severe clinical complications like Intrauterine Growth Restriction (IUGR) or maternal preeclampsia.</p>

   <figure class="placenta-figure-slot" aria-label="Figure placeholder: placental vascularization">
     <div class="figure-placeholder">